Full-service Malay subtitling agency

-Malay subtitling agency producing quality Malay subtitles, includes transcriptions, Malay subtitle translations including SRT and STL formats and on-screen text localization.
+Malay subtitling agency producing quality Malay subtitles.
+Our Malay subtitling services include transcriptions, Malay subtitle translations, SRT file creation, on-screen text, and graphics localization.

-Adelphi is a Malay subtitling company producing localized Malay subtitles for a wide range of agencies, companies and organisations worldwide.
-Our in-house subtitle translations departments are experts in Malay translations and subtitle SRT files specifically for subtitling projects.
+Adelphi is a specialist media localization company creating Malay subtitles for advertising and design agencies, translation companies, and media organizations worldwide.
+Our in-house subtitle translations departments are specialists in providing Malay translations, Malay SRT files, and burnt-on subtitle videos.

-Also enhancing Adelphi’s Malay subtitling services is our ability to localize motion graphics and animations, printed materials, Articulate Storyline e-learning projects and any on-screen text, all in-house without the need to outsource any localization work.
-Making Adelphi the full-service localization agency for all your foreign language subtitling requirements.
+Included in Adelphi’s Malay subtitling services is our capacity to localize motion graphics and animations, printed materials, Articulate Storyline e-learning projects, and any on-screen text in-house with no outsourcing.
+This makes Adelphi the full-service Malay localization agency for all your Malay subtitling requirements.

 - If you’re planning on shooting raw footage in a language you are unfamiliar with and editing it later, please ask your guide or interpreter if they can give you a written transcript of everything that was recorded.

 In the video above, Adelphi has created burnt-on Malay subtitles (open captions).
 We can apply any style of subtitle you want, from a transparent band behind the text to drop shadows.
 Subtitles usually have a character limit of around 44 characters and 2 lines per subtitle.

 One method of subtitling is called ‘burned on’ subtitles, which means they cannot be turned on or off and are always visible.
 These are also called ‘open’ captions and they are part of the video file itself.
 Using this method means that multiple languages cannot be shown using the same file, therefore it is necessary to produce multiple versions of the video with the different languages, these can be selected by the user.